Should I become a puppy raiser?

 - Can you devote adequate time to exercise, train, and attend regular puppy classes during the evenings and weekends?
 Puppy classes are held weekly at first, then progress to every two weeks.

-- For the first 4 months, can someone get home every three to four hours to feed and let the pup out of the crate to eliminate?
+- For the first four months, can someone get home every 3 to 4 hours to feed and let the pup out of the crate to eliminate?

 - Are you able and willing to get up a bit earlier in the morning to train and exercise your pup before work?

 - When you are home, are you willing and able to keep the pup in the same room with you, so that you can monitor its activities and provide teaching lessons and praise for appropriate behavior?
 You will be asking the pup for politeness in all your daily interactions, including going out the door, exiting the crate, greeting people and other dogs, etc.

 - Can you get the pup out for socialization opportunities at least five times a week?
 Making the pup part of your life and normal routine is ideal for older pups, but when the pup is very young you may need to make a special effort to take the pup to appropriate places (e.g., until pups are fully vaccinated they cannot visit areas where other dogs have eliminated; also, pups of any age cannot be left crated in a vehicle unless the temperature is appropriate).
 Multiple 5 to 15 minute exposure sessions can usually be worked into your errands and activities by making sure the pup is around various noises, animals, stairs, grates and other flooring surfaces, people, and objects of all kinds.

 - Can you swap puppies with another raiser for a period of 1 to 2 weeks?
 All pups in the program are required to stay at another raiser’s house at least once quarterly unless otherwise instructed by the Regional Manager at Walk and Talk evaluations.

 - Can you physically handle a 60- to 80-pound dog on leash?

 - Are you able to bend down to puppy height?